 Jan

-Finally the diagnosis
+Finally, the diagnosis

 The medication marked a turning point in Jan's life.
-His life energy and his ability to concentrate return.
-Jan completes several trial apprenticeships and finally begins an apprenticeship as a chef in a retirement center with a restaurant.
-He enjoys the varied teaching, gets good grades and is valued by the staff.
+His energy and ability to concentrate returned.
+Jan completed several internships and eventually began an apprenticeship as a cook in a retirement home with a restaurant.
+He enjoyed the varied apprenticeship, received good grades, and was valued by the staff.
 "It was a good time.
-“The work was fun, I was able to move out of home and start a shared apartment,” he reflects.
+The work was fun, I was able to move out of my parents' house and start a shared apartment," he recalls.

 Disaster before the end of the apprenticeship